DanielPomeanu/task-manager/README.md

 ## 👨‍💻 Author

-Built with ❤️ by Daniel Pomeanu for the Adobe technical interview.
+Built with ❤️ by Daniel Pomeanu.

-July 2025
+© 2025